3079/Decay/README.md

 </p>

 I was responsible for most of the technical aspects of the game, i.e. programming, animations, level building.
-All Art and Music were made by my teammate Chertkov.
+All the art and music were made by my teammate [Chertkov](https://chertkov.itch.io/).

 The game was made using Unity 2019